 Medium hair is usually around shoulder length, which means it’s just long enough to turn into a stylish mid-height ponytail.
 If you’re growing out your locks or have fine hair, it is an excellent option for making your mane seem thicker and longer.
-Keep this ponytail soft, wavy and romantic, as a sleek ponytail will only emphasise the length and fineness.
+Keep this ponytail soft, wavy, and romantic, as a sleek ponytail will only emphasize the length and fineness.
 Ask your stylist to give you long bangs, too, as this will create the illusion of more hair.

-The low ponytail is a very chic hairstyle that’s favourite with models.
+The low ponytail is a very chic hairstyle that’s favorite with models.
 It has a cool ‘90s appeal and will suit you if your hair is naturally straight and fine.
 It’s also a very professional hairstyle that is great for work or meetings.
 Oval and heart-shaped faces look great with this style.
-You can change it up by switching from a centre parting to a deep side part.
+You can change it up by switching from a center parting to a deep side part.

 There’s one trick to nailing the side ponytail: don’t go too high.
 The hairstyle looks best when the ponytail starts at the top of your neck or mid-height.
 The easiest way to style a side ponytail is with loose waves and unstructured pieces that frame your face.
 Use sea salt spray to give it texture and help the waves form.
 However, this look requires thick hair, so if yours is fine, a sleek side ponytail could be the way to go.
 Straighten and smooth down your hair with a gel or styling cream, then create a side parting and secure your ponytail on the opposite side.